StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 •	**all documents**, no matter whether they are signed or not – existing and new customers
 •	**completed documents**, such as signed, declined, withdrawn – some Enterprise customers. :ref:`Learn more<completed-documents>`

+**How do I know which documents are affected in my company?**
+Check the description in your Business profile.
+It tells whether all documents or only completed ones are affected.

+**In this article you'll also learn:**

+•	how to :ref:`activate the deletion period<activate-feature>` for your team
+•	what happens to pending signature invitations
+•	when e-mails reminders are sent to your team members

 **Good to know:**

 **How do I know which documents are affected in my company?**